zayzay500/js-quotes-practice/README.md

 ## Extend Your Learning

 * Add a `createdAt` key to your object to track when the like was created.
 Use [UNIX time][] (the number of seconds since January 1, 1970).
 The  [documentation][] for the JS `Date` class may be helpful here!

+* Add a sort button that can be toggled on or off.
+When off the list of quotes will appear sorted by the ID.
+When the sort is active, it will display the quotes by author's name, alphabetically.
+  * One way of doing this is to make a fetch to `http://localhost:3000/quotes?_sort=author`
+  * Also think about what are the other ways you can do this!

 [UNIX time]: https://en.wikipedia.org/wiki/Unix_time
 [documentation]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date